 Over 100 million Americans receive their health insurance coverage from Blue Cross Blue Shield, making it one of the largest health insurance companies in the world.
-Because of this, many people are looking for answers to questions like just how much coverage the health insurance giant offers its customers.
+Because of this, many people are looking for answers to questions like whether they will cover hearing aids.

 It’s important to understand your coverage so you can make the best choices regarding choosing a hearing aid and covering its expense.
 Not understanding insurance coverage is a contributing factor for many adults putting off seeking hearing help.
 So let’s answer that question and see if you are eligible for some hearing aids today!